liqd/a4-opin/docs/glossary.md

 ---
 **Creator**
 User geneared content has to be created by an user (usally participant, but other roles possible).
 If an user has created content, she will assume the creator role for that content.
-Creators have special rights, because they can delete or modify thier own content.
+Creators have special rights, because they can delete or modify their own content.

 ---
 **Dashboard**:
-The part of the opin interfaced, used by organisation owners, initators and moderators to manage projects on the platfrom.
+The part of the opin interface, used by organisation owners, initators and moderators to manage projects on the platform.
+In the dashboard also users can edit their personal settings, such as username, email-adress, avatars.

 ---
 **Feature,Tool, or Method**: